Rezacs/SoftwareSystemEngineering-UniPi/5-development/README.md

 Test Failed: A rejected report is saved locally (Data/reports/testing_report.json).

 Auto-Reset: In both cases, the orchestrator calls _reset_status().
 The terminal will return to the IDLE state, waiting for the next POST /data payload without needing a restart.

+If you're testing the system, launch, after main.py, the file in .../src/segregation_system_simulation.py